bassagan/etl-testing-fwk/README.md

 #### 4.3 Deploy ETL Infrastructure

 1. **Navigate to the ETL Terraform Directory**:
-    - Now, move to the `iac_etl` directory to deploy the ETL infrastructure.
+    - Now, move to the `iac/etl` directory to deploy the ETL infrastructure.

     ```bash
     cd ../etl